What Are Black Triangles?

 - The technique seals the gumline tightly, so food doesn’t pack into the area

-- The smooth, polished contour is more hygienic, meaning easier to keep clean and healthy long term
+- The smooth, polished contour is easier to keep clean and healthy long term

 - One to two visits depending on how many sites